vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_kubeadm_Installation.md

 * [Refer Here](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/) for more info

 * Don't Panic: Kubernetes and Docker
-* This means in in-house installation you need install an extra called CRI like (cri-o) on every node.
+* This means in in-house installation you need install an extra called CRI ( Container Runtime Interface) like (cri-o) on every node.

 #### Solution or Explaination  for above question: